 This request is consistent with the intent and purpose of the zoning code, the Comprehensive Plan (GSO2040) and is generally compatible with the existing development and trend in the surrounding area.

 Staff Recommendation

-Staff recommends approval of the requested annexation and original zoning to the City R-3 (Residential Single-family-3) zoning district for 4100 Presbyterian Road and a portion of Foust Road right-of-way.
+Staff recommends approval of the requested annexation and original zoning to the City CD-R-3 (Conditional District - Residential Single-family-3) zoning district.